Sydney-Informatics-Hub/Dig3D/README.md

 Predictions and their uncertainties are generated at any selected resolution (ideally should match resolution of the covariate grid).
 The required input files are:

-- soil measurement file including the target soil property (ESP, ph, or EC), xy coordinates, lower and upper depth interval, and other covariates such as DEM, NDVI, radiation, EM measurements)
+- soil measurement file including the target soil property (ESP, ph, EC), xy coordinates, lower and upper depth interval of measurements, and other surface covariates such as DEM, NDVI, radiation, EM measurements.
 - the grid data file that includes the covariates for the prediction The selected features should match the feature names in the soil and grid data.
 An example of the data files and their specification is provided in the folder `project_example_Uah`.

 The user can select for prediction between the three models (BLR+GP, BNN+GP, RF+GP), which can be based on certain preferences (default BLR+GP) or the result of the model testing (see previous section).

 The user can select the minimum and maximum threshold for soil properties (see options `Soil Thresholds`), which creates the corresponding depth constraint map for the predicted soil properties.
+The threshold value is also used to create maps per depth of the probability exceeding the threshold (see Output example figure).

 If predictions should be averaged over a certain volume (e.g., to reduce prediction uncertainty) rather than point predictions (default setting), the user can choose in the settings `Optional Volume Averaging` the prediction type `Volume` and the corresponding size of the volume block (horizontal and vertical resolution) for averaging.
-The volume averaging method takes into account spatial covariance between points for prediction of the mean and uncertainty.
+The volume averaging method takes into account spatial covariance between points for predicting the volume-averaged mean and uncertainty values.

 ![Soil Threshold Configuration](https://github.com/Sydney-Informatics-Hub/Dig3D/blob/main/figures/gui_soil-thresholds.png?raw=True)
 ![Volume Averaging Option](https://github.com/Sydney-Informatics-Hub/Dig3D/blob/main/figures/gui_volume-averaging.png?raw=True)

 ### AWC Constraints

-The estimation of the available water capacity (AWC) integrated over depth is based on the depth constrain maps for the corresponding soil target which is part of the soil prediction output (see previous section).
+The estimation of the available water capacity (AWC) integrated over depth is based on the depth constrain maps for the corresponding soil target, which are produced as part of the soil prediction output (see previous section).
 The required input files are:

 - AWC Data: a cube of the available water in .tif format, where each band represents the available water capacity at 1 cm depth intervals
-- The depth constrain maps which are generated as part of the soil predictions.
+- The depth constraint maps that are generated as part of the 3D soil predictions.

 ![Volume Averaging Option](https://github.com/Sydney-Informatics-Hub/Dig3D/blob/main/figures/gui_awc_constraints.png?raw=True)